vil02/puzzle_generator/README.md

 Basic functionality of [`puzzle_generator`](./puzzle_generator) is to generate a single python file representing a puzzle or quiz.
 The answers and the upcoming questions are encrypted.
-The generated file does not have eny external dependencies.
+The generated file does not have any external dependencies.

 ## Getting started